 Serenity 6.5.2 Release Notes (2023-02-21)

-Serenity has a flexible reporting system.
-Out of the box, we have HTML-based reporting which is converted to PDF via WKHTMLTOPDF, Data only reports that are exported to XLSX files via EPPlus, external reports that launch a custom URL, etc.
+Serenity boasts a flexible reporting system.
+Out of the box, we offer HTML-based reporting that can be converted to PDF using WKHTMLTOPDF.
+We also provide data-only reports that can be exported to XLSX files through EPPlus, and external reports that can launch custom URLs, among other functionalities.

-All these report types were abstracted so you did not have to directly interfere with the underlying tools used in your reports, and they could be replaced with alternatives in the future if required.
+All these report types have been abstracted to ensure that you don't need to directly interact with the underlying tools used in your reports.
+This abstraction allows for easy replacement with alternatives in the future if necessary.

-Since we moved the classes like the ReportController to the Serenity.Extensions package to make them easier to update, it became a bit harder to intercept the process, define custom report types, or replace the underlying tools.
+package for easier updates, it became slightly more challenging to intercept the process, define custom report types, or replace the underlying tools.

-For example, there was a switch statement in ReportController that looks like this:
+For example, there used to be a switch statement in the ReportController

 if (report is IDataOnlyReport dataOnlyReport)